 Students learn the fundamentals of English structure with focus on practical application in writing at the sentence, paragraph, and essay level.
 Through the various levels, students learn to write following Western academic styles.
-A focus on editing and self-correction is emphasized at the higher Writing and Grammar levels.
+A focus on editing and self-correction is emphasized at the higher Writing levels.

 Reading & Discussion

 Students learn skills and strategies to build vocabulary and improve accuracy and speed in reading comprehension.
 Readings come from fiction and non-fiction sources such as magazines, newspapers, essays, short stories, and novels.
 Authentic materials as well as materials designed for ESL (English as a Second Language) are used.
 Discussions and written assignments are used to assess and respond to reading assignments.

 Students build confidence in speaking as they focus on being able to communicate clearly and effectively.
 Listening skills are developed as a means of improving communication.
 Discussions range around a variety of high-interest topics, and both formal and informal speech is emphasized.
 In addition, idiomatic language is taught as a key component to understanding native speech.